 Fortunately, there are ways by which you can still protect your data security.
 Just like how Google in this tutorial illustrates on how to protect your Gmail account from phishing and malware attacks.

-By presenting 10 major challenges of Cybersecurity, we hope to increase awareness about upcoming cybersecurity threats and emerging trends.
+To summarize, by presenting 10 major challenges of Cybersecurity, we hope to increase awareness about upcoming cybersecurity threats and emerging trends.